 Walking around the City Walls of Hwaseong Fortress

-Before started walking up to the wall, let’s explore the downtown and morning market.
+Before start walking up to the city wall, let’s explore the downtown and morning market.

 Hwaseong Fortress combines both traditional Eastern & Western architecture styles and it has in total of 4 gates: “Hwaseomun” (west gate), “Janganmun” (north), “Paldalmun,” (south) and Changnyongmun (east).
 And among the four gates, Janganmun and Paldalmun gates are the larger one.

 Here came to the end of my Suwon 1-day tour.
 I was happy and enjoyed my ME time in Suwon.
-It was a worth to walk around the city and got to enjoy the beautiful scenes along the way.
+It was worth walking around the city and got to enjoy the beautiful scenes along the way.

-Hope I will be back to South Korea soon ~ miss the skincare shopping though hahah.
+I hope I will be back in South Korea soon ~ miss the skincare shopping though hahaha.
 Next upcoming post: Continue my Seoul trip – Day 5 – Day 8

 South Korea, an amazing country for shopping and food paradise.
 It was my 2019 bucket list to visit this country as I have met some friends during my previous travel time/ previous work and would like to re-visit them.